A guide to understanding funeral insurance

 How funeral insurance works

-Funeral insurance works much the same way as other insurance policies – you pay a premium based on your level of cover & age.
-Most funeral insurance policies range from between $5,000 and $15,000 cover.
+Funeral insurance works much the same way as other insurance policies – you pay a premium based on your level of cover and age.
+Most funeral insurance policies range between $3,000 and $15,000 cover.

-Any Australian resident aged 18–79 can apply for funeral insurance, and you can choose between a single plan or joint plan for your spouse or partner.
-You may also have the option to insure your children.
+Any Australian resident aged 18–79 is guaranteed acceptance with Seniors Funeral Insurance.
+You can choose between a single plan for yourself, or a joint plan to include your spouse or partner.

 Why take out funeral insurance?

-Funeral directors usually ask for a deposit on their accounts, with the balance due immediately after the funeral.
-This can cause intense pressure on the family, and can interrupt the grieving process.
-Funeral insurance takes this pressure off and leaves your memory untainted by high funeral costs.
+Funeral directors usually ask for an up-front deposit, with the full fee due immediately after the funeral.
+This can cause pressure on the family.
+Funeral insurance takes this pressure off, protecting your family from financial stress.

 What are some of the funeral costs covered?